microsoft/coyote/docs/_learn/programming-models/actors/synchronous-execution.md

 ## Extracting information from an actor

-Suppose there is a Coyote actor `M1` that holds some information that we are interested in grabbing.
+Suppose there is a Coyote actor `M1` that holds some information that you are interested in grabbing.
 The usual way of getting this information would be to `SendEvent` a "get" message to `M1` and then wait for its response via `ReceiveEventAsync`.
 However, a `ReceiveEventAsync` can only be executed by an actor.
 How do you get the result outside the context of an actor, from, say, a static method?
 One option is to use these `*AndExecuteAsync` methods.
-We define a trampoline actor `T` that we create from our static method via `CreateActorAndExecuteAsync`.
+First define a trampoline actor `T` that you create from your static method via `CreateActorAndExecuteAsync`.
 The trampoline actor, in its `OnEntry` method of the start state (which is called immediately when a actor is created), sends the "get" message to `M1` and waits for its response via `ReceiveEventAsync`.
 Once it gets the response, it can stash the result in an object that can be safely shared with the calling static method